 After The Corps

-Once corps members have completed their two-year commitment, they join our alumni network of over 50,000 people continuing their impact in all sectors.
+Once corps members have completed their two-year commitment, they join our alumni network of 55,700 people continuing their impact in all sectors.

 After the corps, career paths are limitless, and our alumni can be found making an impact in virtually every sector.
 Thousands of alumni lead in business, policy, law, or have launched entrepreneurial ventures.